 Class of 2023 A. James Clark Scholars Arrive at Duke

-Ten engineering students from seven states selected for competitive scholarship program focused on leadership, service and entrepreneurship
+Ten engineering students from seven states were selected for competitive scholarship program focused on leadership, service and entrepreneurship

 It was a week before orientation for all first-year students at Duke, and 10 new engineering students were in a campus conference room discussing what to do after being buried underground in an earthquake.